scailable/sclbl-tutorials/sclbl-101-getting-started/README.md

 ![Terminal installation](resources/images/3-terminal.png "Terminal installation")

 > **NOTE:** We are actively improving the `sclblpy` package, so by the time you install your version, the minor versioning number might have gone up a notch.
+Also, if you bump into any issues when using the package, please do report them [here](https://github.com/scailable/sclblpy/issues/new).

 <a name="model-fitting"></a>
 # 4. Model fitting